Stochastic PDEs on graphs as scaling limits of discrete interacting systems: Rescaled biased voter model

 Points of $\Lambda_n$ are called {\it sites}.
 Each site contains one individual agent/particle, which is of either type 1 or type 0.
-Points in the {\bf discretized graph} $\Gamma^{n}:=\cup_{e}e^{n}$ are called {\it demes}.
-Each deme $x\in e^n$ represents an isolated location containing a subpopulation of $M_n^e$ particles.
 In the context of cancer dynamics, we think of an agent/particle as a biological cell, type 1 (cancer cell) and type 0 (normal cell).
 A site $z$ is said to be on edge $e$ (denoted $z\in e^n$) if $z\in \Lambda^{e}_n$; it is said to be in deme $x$ if $z=(x,i)$ for some $i$.
-Two different demes $x, y\in \Gamma^{n}$ are said to be {\it neighbors} (denoted $x\sim y$) if either they lie on the same $e$ and $d(x,y)=1/L^{e}_n$ or if they are both adjacent to the same vertex $v\in V$.
-Two different sites $z,w\in \Lambda_n$ are said to be {\it neighbors} (also denoted $z\sim w$) if they are located at two neighboring.
+Two different sites $z,w\in \Lambda_n$ are said to be {\it neighbors} (also denoted $z\sim w$) if they are located at two neighboring demes.